 How to get there: Trans-Bridge Bus Lines from Port Authority to Lambertville in two hours.

 Fall Foliage Getaways in Connecticut

 Why: The rolling Litchfield Hills rural character remains well preserved, despite its proximity to NYC.
 In this bucolic setting sits the splurge-worthy Mayflower Grace, where you will be provided with every imaginable comfort.
 The tree-lined grounds are breathtaking, and offer the perfect setting to gently meditate the changing leaves.
 If you crave more of Mother Earth’s scenery, go for an hour horseback ride ($40) with Lee’s Riding Stable or visit the nearby vast Steep Rock Nature Preserve, providing glimpses of gorgeous blazes of color.
 30 luxury-laden rooms, a top-notch Spa and gourmet dining round out the picture.

-The rate: From Sunday-Thursday, the Mid-week offer includes accommodation, a mouth-watering breakfast and a potentially life altering 60-minute massage for both of you, for $750 per night, per couple.
+The rate: From Sunday-Thursday, the Mid-week offer includes accommodation and $150 resort credit, for $850 per night, per couple.

 Where: Tidewater Inn | Madison | Connecticut